Active case

 MDL judge refuses to dismiss plaintiffs' claims

-November 2023: Judge Gonzales Rogers partially rejected the Defendants’ motion to dismiss all of the claims in the social media MDL.
+Judge Gonzalez Rogers partially rejected the Defendants’ motion to dismiss all of the claims in the social media MDL.
 The Defendants had argued that they had immunity under both the U.S. Constitution’s First Amendment and Section 230 of the Communications Decency Act of 1996.
 Judge Gonzales Rodgers held that Section 230 and the First Amendment barred claims against certain aspects of the apps, she refused to dismiss all of the Plaintiffs’ claims.
 Importantly, she also allowed the entirety of the Plaintiffs’ failure to warn claim to proceed.

 11.21.22

-Motley Rice attorney appointed co-lean counsel
+Motley Rice attorney, Previn Warren appointed co-lead counsel

-November 2022: Following the first case management conference, Motley Rice attorney Previn Warren was appointed as co-lead counsel for the social media MDL.
+Following the first case management conference, Motley Rice attorney Previn Warren was appointed as co-lead counsel for the social media MDL.

 10.11.22